Skip to content

 • Wait for RACE COMPLETE before swapping drivers

-• Update the player name immediately after race completion
+• Update the driver name immediately after race completion

 • Have the next driver ready to start their session

-Never update a player name while a race is in progress.
+Never update a driver name while a race is in progress.
 This will corrupt the data attribution in Splunk.

 Next Steps